knotking/docker-swag/README.md

 ## ✨ Features

-- **Visual Service Editor**: Easily configure services, ports, volumes, environment variables, and restart policies without wrestling with YAML indentation.
+- **Visual Service Editor**: Easily configure services, ports, volumes, environment variables, restart policies, and **service dependencies** without wrestling with YAML indentation.
 - **AI Magic Generation**: Describe the service you need (e.g., *"A Postgres database with user 'admin' and password 'secret'"*), and let Gemini AI build the configuration for you.
+- **Repo to Compose**: Paste a GitHub repository URL, and the AI will infer the technology stack (e.g., Node.js + MongoDB) and generate a complete Docker Compose configuration for it.
 - **Intelligent Analysis**: One-click security and performance auditing of your entire stack.
 Get actionable insights on best practices.
 - **Smart Import & Migration**: Paste any `docker-compose.yml` (v1, v2, or v3).
 The app automatically attempts to migrate it to modern v3.8 standards and loads it into the visual editor.
 - **Real-time Preview**: Watch the `docker-compose.yml` file generate instantly as you edit the UI.